 Chuck Kirchner can be reached at chuck (at) chuckkirchner.com, or (206) 780-5671.

-His photographs have been exhibited in numerous venues in the Puget Sound area, including the new Bainbridge Island Museum of Art and the juried Edmonds Art Festival, and have been published in Popular Photography and the Alaska/Horizon Airlines magazines.
-He leads photography workshops both locally and nationally (Ghost Ranch at Abiquiu, New Mexico in 2014 and again in October 2016), as well as one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, travel photography, and the spiritual dimension of photography.
+His photographs have been exhibited in numerous venues in the Puget Sound area, including the new Bainbridge Island Museum of Art, the Edmonds (WA) Art Festival, and is included in the new "River Flow" Traveling Show sponsored by the Grunewald Guild.
+He has been published in Popular Photography and the Alaska/Horizon Airlines magazines.
+He has led photography workshops on Bainbridge Island, at Grunewald Guild (Plain, WA), St. Andrew's House (Union, WA), and Ghost Ranch (Abiquiu, NM) as well as offering one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, travel photography, and the spiritual dimension of photography.

 Chuck has had the honor of working with some of the world’s great cultural photographers, including Nevada Wier, Douglas Beasley, Chris Rainier, Brenda Tharpe, Ami Vitale, and Daniel Milnor.
 His diverse inspiration goes beyond photography to include the painters Claude Monet and Edward Hopper, composers J.S.
 Bach and Aaron Copland, the music and dance of the Celtic traditions and the Tango, and the world’s religious, spiritual, and cultural rituals.